agastyamh05/safebite-main-backend/README.md

 2. Create a `.env.development.local` file in the root directory, use `.env.example` as a template

+3. If you run this for the first time, migrate prisma schema with `npm run prisma:migrate`

-3. Start the development server
+4. Start the development server

 ```bash
 npm run dev